tawsifbhuiyan/Chat-Application/README.md

 # 💬  Python Chat App

-A lightweight and beginner-friendly chat application built with **Python Flask** and **SQLite**.
+A lightweight chat application built with **Python Flask** and **SQLite**.
 Users can sign up, log in, and chat in a shared dashboard.
 You can also delete your own messages.
 Built with clean Tailwind CSS styling — no external JS frameworks.

 ---